It's already May, which means a hell of a lot for your calendar if you're lucky enough to live in Auckland. What's on, you now ask?

 Image credit: Luke FM Photography | supplied

 Just when you thought the waterfront couldn’t get any more stunning, presents the Sculpture Trail— for your perusing pleasure.
-This free open-air exhibition features works by Aotearoa's very finest, including Lisa Reihana's acclaimed Te Wheke-a-Muturangi, making its Auckland water debut.
-Pro tip: Download the trail map at viaduct.co.nz for maximum sculpture-hunting efficiency.
+Pro tip: Download the trail map at viaduct.co.nz for maximum sculpture-hunting efficiency at this free open-air exhibition.

 All that weekend planning left you hangry?
 Check out The Feed.